ilyasergey/YSC4231/_sources/syllabus.rst.txt

 * October 8: Stacks and Elimination
 * October 11: (`Ilya is away`) Skiplists

-* October 15: Futures and Promises
+* October 15: Futures in Java and Scala
 * October 18: Promises

 * October 22: Using Data-Parallel Collections